 Local education institutions include Charles Sturt University, TAFE, CSU Tech Incubator, CSU AgriPark, the Graham Centre, Wagga Wagga Agricultural Institute, the NSW Centre of Excellence for Southern Farming Systems and Viticulture, and AgriFutures Australia.

 The Bomen Business Park already has a lead and battery recycling facility.
 The SITA recycling facility provides waste recovery services to minimise waste streams and landfill, and to ensure the safe disposal of waste materials.

 The benefits realised through increased freight and logistics connections could allow for the establishment of higher value-add industries that reduce waste streams and recycle products.

 Renew Estate Pty Ltd is an Australian renewable energy company developing a 120 megawatt solar farm in the industrial precinct, and there is potential for more energy generation in the investigation area.

 The technical studies are investigating environmental, heritage, social and community, and economic considerations across an investigation area of around 4100 hectares.
 These studies will inform a draft master plan for the SAP.

-The NSW Government is working closely with Wagga Wagga City Council, consulting with the community and engaging with stakeholders with a view of exhibiting a draft master plan for comment and feedback in the first quarter of 2020.
+The NSW Government is working closely with Wagga Wagga City Council, consulting with the community and engaging with stakeholders with a view of exhibiting a draft master plan for comment and feedback in the coming months.